When buying insurance, should you go with a broker or a direct writer?

 ---|---|---|

-A fixed rate stays the same for the duration of your mortgage term.
-A variable rate, on the other hand, means that your rate won’t stay the same.
+While there are many differences between fixed rate and variable rate mortgages, the main one is that a fixed rate stays the same for the duration of your mortgage term.
+A variable rate, on the other hand, means that your rate will fluctuate with the changes in the Bank of Canada’s rate.
 Your lender will adjust it based on market conditions.
-In 2019, 80% of homebuyers in Ottawa opted for a fixed rate mortgage while the other 20% selected a variable rate.

 Month | Fixed | Variable |